Package-Papers/package-papers.github.io/content/posts/pratt-parsing.md

 Since this is only for demonstrative purposes I'm going to keep it as simple as possible.

-So first, we can define our tokens as a simple enum:
+Our token will simply contain the token type and its string value (referred to as the lexeme).
 {{< codeblock name= "Defining tokens" >}}
 {{< highlight python >}}
 from enum import Enum

-# This enum represents the tokens for each type of symbol.
-# There are only three main cases for us.
+from dataclasses import dataclass

+# All different token types we have:
 # 1. Number
 # 2. Operator
 # 3. Parenthesis
+# 4. ILLEGAL & End Of File
-Token = Enum(
+TokenType = Enum(
-    "Token", ["ILLEGAL", "INTEGER", "PLUS", "MINUS", "MULT", "DIV", "LPAREN", "RPAREN"] )
+    "Token", ["ILLEGAL", "INTEGER", "PLUS",
+              "MINUS", "MULT", "DIV", "LPAREN", "RPAREN", "EOF"] )

+# A token is just a dataclass holding the
+# type of the token and it's raw string value.
+@dataclass
+class Token:
+    token_type: TokenType
+    lexeme: str

+# The End of File token.
+We have to place this manually.
+EOF_TOKEN = Token(TokenType.EOF, "")
 {{< /highlight>}}
 {{< /codeblock>}}